NyanCatTW1/robloxWineBuildGuide/README.md

 `cd wine-tkg-roblox`
 3. **Install the patched wine**:
 `makepkg -si`

+**Or install the [wine-tkg-roblox](https://aur.archlinux.org/packages/wine-tkg-roblox)<sup>AUR</sup> using your preferred AUR package manager**

 ## If you are not using Arch Linux or are not using the AUR package, follow the guide below
 1. **Clone the wine-tkg-git repository**:
 `git clone https://github.com/Frogging-Family/wine-tkg-git.git`
 2. **Enter the just cloned directory**: